-The major, together with the minor, are normally the first chord to learn for anyone who just starting out playing the guitar.
-These are fundamental and most other chord is expanded or altered versions of major or minor chords.
+Major chords, together with the minor chords, are normally the first chords to learn on the guitar.
+These are fundamental and most other chords are extended or altered versions of major and minor chords.

 Besides the basic major chords there are other categories that also use major in the name.
 Among these are major seventh, major ninth and major thirteenth.

 See also the most common progression involving major chords, the I - IV - V progression presented in all keys including pdf-files.

 The basic major chords are often written with single letters.
 Thus, the difference between C and C Major is, in this context, none.
 In some cases you may find these referred to as CM, DM, EM and so on.
 It matters if the "M" is uppercase or lowercase, in the latter case a minor chord is intended.